virtualstaticvoid/ldhdns/README.md

 ### The Controller

-Start the controller container, attached to the Docker host network, and optionally provide the domain name suffix to use in the `LDHDNS_DOMAIN_SUFFIX` environment variable.
+Start the controller container attached to the Docker host network.

 **Security Note:** The container needs to mount the Docker socket so that it can consume the Docker API, and is run with the `apparmor=unconfined` security option and mounts the SystemBus Socket so that it is able to configure `systemd-resolved` dynamically.